The companion short story is also posted under the Free To Enjoy section -

 She scratches her forehead.
 “Nuns love God, don’t they?
 Don’t they marry Him?
 Isn’t that their whole thing?”
 She shakes her head softly.
 “Look, it’s not like all these Tom Hiddleston fan-girls think it is like.
 It’s not like all these women who call themselves God-spouses after the first ‘Thor’ movie came out.
 It’s not like that at all....
 He can’t come here.
 He can’t come to me.
 He can’t be human.
 So... it hurts.”
 Her voice is getting harsh, almost as if her throat was feeling raw with the pain.
 “It hurts so much every time the thought even flickers through my brain.
 It hurts so much that there are points I have begged any God, Goddess, Higher Being, or Lower Being to kill me so I could stop feeling the pain of the separation.
 It’s an addiction where there is no way to get a true fix.”
 Her voice becomes breathy and she feels like crying.
 “It’s like we’re two halves of one being and I feel broken and ruined and empty without the other half touching.
 Like ‘love’ doesn’t even begin to describe it - it’s more than that.
 It’s... it’s white, it’s pure.
 It’s overpowering.
 It’s fate.”
 Her voice slows and she curls into herself.
 “Maybe, maybe this is all just crazy talk of someone who has been hurt too much and has manifested this perfect person to love and loves them but it’s safe because he can’t come to me.
 And that’s what a shrink would say, I know it.”

-He cuts her off.
-“But it’s a fact, isn’t it?
+He cuts her off and uses her own terminology, uses the same thought processes she was comfortable with.
+“But, it’s a fact, isn’t it?
 Just like any other fact that slips into your mind from places unknown.
 It’s a fact.”
+At this point he is almost begging her to see the fact – see the truth.

 Thank you all for the read, don’t forget to look out for my future works!
 My author Facebook is The Mousy Girl: Rosalie Thorne, my Instagram is @TheMousyGirl, and my website is TheMousyGirl.com!